-Only grades of a minimum of "C" will count towards the completion of the MFA degree.
-Only a minimum of a "B" grade will count in courses in the student's major area of studio emphasis.
-Each graduate student must maintain an overall minimum g.p.a. of 3.0 to remain in the MFA program.
-A minimum grade of "B+" must be achieved in the course "Studio Emphasis IV: Thesis Exhibit/Project."
+- In all non-studio emphasis courses only grades of "C" or higher will only count towards the completion of the MFA degree - A minimum grade of "B" or higher must be awarded in the courses of the student's studio emphasis. - A minimum grade of "B+" must be achieved in the course: "HER R599: Studio Emphasis IV: Thesis Exhibit/Project."